GatorSense/MATL/README.md

 # MATL
 Multi-Annotation Triplet Loss Repository for AWIR Dataset

-This paper has been accepted to IGARSS 2025 [Conference Homepage](https://www.2025.ieeeigarss.org/index.php)
+This paper has been accepted to [IGARSS 2025](https://www.2025.ieeeigarss.org/index.php)

 [Link to ArXiv Paper](https://arxiv.org/abs/2504.08054)